Chronic Nuisance Property OrdinanceDownload the flyer in PDF format!

 The benefits of this partnership program are threefold:

-- You as landlords will receive timely information about police activities at your properties.
+- You as landlords will receive timely information about police activities at your property/properties.

 - Police calls for service will be reduced.

-For questions/comments or if you'd like more information please contact Community Resource Specialist Joe Sexton with the Bremerton Police Department, 1025 Burwell Street, Bremerton, WA 98337, 360-473-5231 or via e-mail at Joseph.Sexton@ci.bremerton.wa.us.
+For questions about the program, please contact Community Resource Specialist Joe Sexton with the Bremerton Police Department at 360-473-5231, or by e-mail at Joseph.Sexton@ci.bremerton.wa.us.